-Detached 18th century cottage with glorious garden, situated between York and Malton.
+Detached 18th century house with glorious garden, far-reaching views, garage and outbuildings, all situated in a thriving village between York and Malton.

 3 reception rooms, kitchen breakfast room, pantry, boot room/hall, conservatory